CODARcode/Chimbuko/README.md

 Performance Feature Extraction
 ==============================

-The TAU framework is used for performance feature extraction.
+The TAU framework is used for feature extraction.
 Currently, TAU can be used for one application.
-Scientifc workflow consists of more than one applications.
+However, scientifc workflows consist of more than one applications.
 These applications interact with each others.
-In order to analyize the performance behavior of a scientific workflow, TAU framework was modified based on the BNL visualization and data anlysis teams's need.
-This includes coalesing different TAU profile and tracing data, converting data to JASON format and extracting performance summary of each component in a workflow.
+In order to analyize the performance behavior of scientific workflows, TAU framework's scripts were modified based on the BNL visualization and data anlysis teams' needs and feedback.
+This includes coalesing different TAU profiling and tracing data, converting performance data to JASON format, and extracting performance summary for each component in a workflow.

-Chimbuko feature_extraction2json.py is a python script that takes profile data for each component in a scientifc workflow and summarizes basic information at the workflow level and at the component level.
-The script is publically available in CoDAR's git https://github.com/CODARcode/Chimbuko-feature-extraction.
+Chimbuko's `feature_extraction2json.py` is a python script that takes profile data for each component in a scientifc workflow and summarizes basic information at the workflow level and at the component level.
+The script is publically available in CODAR's git https://github.com/CODARcode/Chimbuko-feature-extraction.

 Performance Visualization
 =========================
-This is a visualization framework for Chimbuko performance evaluation based on TAU instrumentation to collect traces and profiles for workflow executions.
-This framework provides the visualization of these input and user interactions to understand the overall performance.
+The visualization framework of Chimbuko is based on the TAU instrumentation to collect traces and profiles for workflow executions.
+This framework provides the visualization of these input which helps a user to understand the overall performance.
 The source code of visualization part is publically available in CODAR's git https://github.com/CODARcode/PerformanceVisualization

 Data Analysis
 =============